hacker-gpt/hacker-gpt/README.md

 HackerGPT is not open-source and will be available as a service as part of [Detecta AI](https://whitehacklabs.com/detecta/) (for enterprise customers) or through a licensed binary version (for cyber-security professionals).

-If you are interested in obtaining a license, please contact us at info@whitehacklabs.com
+If you are interested in obtaining a license, please contact us at support@hackergpt.app

 ## Lite Version